-Benefits: Peru’s soil is one of the best for coffee beans, comes with a wonderful taste, natural flavor, and rich nutrient profile
+- Benefits: Peru’s soil is one of the best for coffee beans and comes with a beautiful taste, natural flavor, and rich nutrient profile

-Source: also known as Inonotus obliquus, largely grown on birch trees in cold climates, looks a lot like a piece of burnt charcoal, not pleasant to look at
+- Source: also known as Inonotus obliquus, grown mainly on birch trees in cold climates, looks a lot like a piece of burnt charcoal, not pleasant to look at

-Source: unique for growing on the larvae of insects, needs a living host in order to grow, doesn’t look or sound pleasing, but very beneficial
+- Source: unique for growing on the larvae of insects, needs a living host to grow, doesn’t look or sound pleasing, but very beneficial

 Lion’s Mane Mushroom

-Source: also known as hou tou gu or yamabushitake, looks like a white mini weeping willow, also resemble a lion’s mane, hence the name
+- Source: also known as hou tou gu or yamabushitake, looks like a white mini weeping willow, also resembles a lion’s mane, hence the name

 Laird Superfood Mushroom Coffee Pros vs. Cons

-That’s why knowing the pros and cons of each supplement you’re considering is important when determining which one is best for you.
-To give you a brief summary of everything we’ve learned up to this point, let’s take a look at the various pros and cons of Laird Superfood Mushroom Coffee.
+That’s why knowing the pros and cons of each supplement is essential when determining which one is best for you.
+To summarize everything we’ve learned up to this point, let’s take a look at the pros and cons of Laird Superfood Mushroom Coffee.